TomerPacific/MobileWebSpecialistNanodegree/Lesson 08 - Images with Markup/README.md

 - Should you use a vector graphic or a raster graphic?
 Vector

 - Should you inline the star icon or should you set its src to an external file?
 Inline Or External

+## Cocnept 11 Quiz - Strategy Quiz 2
+- Should you conver to vector graphics or keep the .jpgs? .jpg

+- Should you inline the images or should you set their srcs to external files?
+Inline Or External